 Housing varies from post-war austerity dwellings to stylish modern style two-storey developments.
 There are also some flat developments dating from the 1960s, however the majority of the higher-density housing developments have been constructed in more recent years.

-The demographic mix of Tuart Hill has 16.4% of residents under the age of 19 years of age.
-The largest group (66.2%) is predominantly the 20 – 64 cohort and 65+ represent 13.7% of the population.
+The demographic mix of Tuart Hill has 18% of residents under the age of 19 years of age.
+The largest group (58%) is predominantly the 25-49 age group, and the over 50’s represent 18% of the demographic.

 The proximity to the city and housing affordability means Tuart Hill appeals to a wide range of people.
-The majority of households are couples (41.7%) and 25.4% of households having children.
-Singles represent 28% of the local community.
+The majority of households are single people, who represent 37%.
+Couples without children come close, represent 33%, and couples with families 18%.

 Tuart Hill Primary School and the Community Kindergarten and Saint Kieran’s Catholic Primary School cater for the little ones.
 Servite College is the only high school in Tuart Hill and Tuart College provides Catholic adult education for the region.